 Gary Illyes (@methode) @rustybrick Yes, last weekend we began rolling out a Panda refresh that will take a few months to complete.
 It affects 2-3% of the queries.

 @rustybrick from seroundtable.com has however reported over 30% increase in rankings.
 SeroundTable lost over 30% of its rankings 25 September 2014 when it was filtered by the Panda algorithm.

 Pre-Panda 4.2 refresh, Webmasters like myself noticed a Juggle in the search results, but Google denied it was Panda related.
 An update that’s real-time and takes so long to roll-out will make interpretation extremely difficult and won’t be noticed immediately.
 The Panda update is site-wide and not per-page so the site will only see a ranking change once all pages have been crawled, which as Gary stated, could take months.

-I myself have seen no changes, and neither any changes on any of my client’s sites.
+I see no changes, and neither any changes on any of my client's sites.

 John has also assured Webmasters that the slow roll-out was not meant to confuse them, stating it is due to technical reasons from there side, an internal issue.

 This is actually, pretty much a similar update to before.
 For technical reasons we are rolling it out a bit slower.
 It is not that we are trying to confuse people with this.
 It is really just for technical reasons.

 John also confirmed that the algorithms main aim is to recognizance higher quality sites as well as low-quality sites.
 So I assume they will be targeting thin pages as well as copy.